SebSept/ps_dev_base/README.md

 ### phpstan

-`composer psdt:prestashop-dev-tools:phpstan [--reconfigure]`
+`composer psdt:phpstan [--reconfigure]`

 Run Phpstan from prestashop/prestashop-dev-tools.

-Just like psdt:prestashop-dev-tools:php-cs-fixer, the first run install the package and creates/overrides the phpstan.neon configuration with Prestashop standards.
+Just like psdt:php-cs-fixer, the first run install the package and creates/overrides the phpstan.neon configuration with Prestashop standards.

 Provided by [PrestaShop/php-dev-tools/](https://github.com/PrestaShop/php-dev-tools/).
 Autoinstallation provided by this package.